sanecz/prometheus-rasdaemon-exporter/README.md

 ### Metrics

-Metrics and labels are returned with the same name as used on rasademon database, to avoid collision they are prefixed with their type (aer, mc, mce etc)
+Metrics and labels are returned with the same name as used in the rasdaemon database, to avoid collisions they are prefixed with their type (aer, mc, mce, ...)
-By default, only collecting AER, MC and MCE records are enabled.
+By default, only AER, MC and MCE records are exported.

 ```
 # HELP aer_events_total Total of AER Events occured